igeorge0902/Gateway/simple-service-webapp/README.md

 Feature set:
 - it checks the active user sessions in the /login context on the server.
 For more info on it: [ServletContext class info](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/ServletContext.html)
 - in TomCat clustered setup the app listening on the ../simple-service-webapp/webapi/myresource/admin URI can read the /login context on all nodes.
-You may need to set crossContext flag in context.xml:
+- for TomCat you have to set crossContext flag to access different application context on the app server, in context.xml:

 ```xml
 <Context crossContext="true">